-The worms leave their hairs in the skin; I could see them clearly, quite against my tanned skin.
+The worms leave their hairs in the skin; I could see them clearly, white against my tanned skin.
 We didn’t realise at that time that the best way to deal with them is to scrape a knife blade over the affected area that will take a lot of the venomous barbs out.
 It’s a similar treatment for bee sting.

 As it was mine were left in and active, pumping venom into me even though there was no venom sac obvious.

 Anyway I wasn’t in any condition to debate the venom delivery process of Atlantic fire Worms.